apache/infrastructure-website/content/pages/qbot.md

   -  Anywhere in the ASF workspace, type `/qbot` and the command you want to give it.
 If it is a command which you do not have permission to use where you currently are in Slack, the command will fail.
   -  In a channel where Qbot is present, type `qbot` without the slash, and the command.
   -  In the Slack interface, there is a general menu bar at the far left.
 The next column is the menu bar for the ASF workspace.
-At the bottom of the list of your contacts and channels, there is a section for `Apps`.
-Qbot appears there as.
+Below the list of your contacts and channels, there is a section for `Apps`.
+Qbot appears there.
         -  Click that entry to see a display with three tabs.
         -  Select the `Messages` tab.
         -  Write your command to Qbot without `/` or 'qbot` at the start.